pepesrz91/flourish_code_challenge/README.md

 ```
 ### GET /api/v1/rewards

-This endpoint only need the JWT token passed into Authentication header when doing the request.
+This endpoint only needs the JWT token passed into Authentication header when doing the request.
 It will return the available rewards for the authenticated user.

 ```json